 When building the tree mesh, The Grove adds tiny little triangles.
 The location and rotation of these triangles is used to distribute twig models, with the help of a particle system.
 This method cuts memory usage to just one twig.

 On some trees, twigs grown from end buds (apical buds) are different from twigs grown from side buds (lateral buds).
-Apical twigs are often more powerful, longer and they carry more leaves.
-On some species, flowers appear more prominent on one or the other.
-Enter the name of the Apical Twig object and the Lateral Twig object.
+End twigs are often more powerful, longer and they carry more leaves.
+On most species, flowers appear more prominent on one or the other.
+Enter the name of the End Twig object and the Side Twig object.
 You can also use one twig for both.

-The Grove distributes twig objects just like growing new branches.
-Only young branches with a diameter smaller than Thinner have a chance of growing a twig.
+The Grove distributes twig objects in the same way it adds new branches.
 Density controls the amount of side twigs – creating dense or airy trees.

-Use Scale to Match Twig to match any size twig to any preset.
+Use Simulate > Scale to match any size twig to any preset.
 An average twig contains one or two years of growth and is around 30cm long.
 A preset is designed to match this size.
 But twig models can be any size you want, from a single leaf up to several years of growth.
 The way to match a different size twig is to simply scale the branch model up or down.
 This keeps your twigs at the same real-life scale.

 Use and render your 3D tree model